-3 Things Impacting Your Indoor Air Quality05/02/2016 The term “air pollution” typically makes you think of the air outside your home.
+3 Things Impacting Your Indoor Air Quality Posted May 2, 2016 Air Quality The term “air pollution” typically makes you think of the air outside your home.
 In reality, indoor air quality can be just as poor as outdoor air.
 It makes sense.
 We are spending an increased amount of time indoors and our residences are becoming more energy-efficient, which means they’re air tight and capturing contaminants inside.
 You should to know what’s negatively impacting your indoor air quality so you can make it better.
 Here are three frequent problems with your indoor air quality.
 1. Humidity Levels Managing humidity levels can be difficult.
 Lots of humidity can assist with the growth of mold, mildew and bacteria.
 Lower amounts of humidity can damage your mucous membranes and increase the possibility of contracting a cold or flu and increase other respiratory problems.
 Plus, the furniture and woodwork can be impacted by both low and high humidity levels.
 Lucky for you, you can balance your home’s humidity levels with humidifiers and dehumidifiers.
 2. Allergens The most typical indoor allergen is dust mites.
 Additionally, their droppings are one of the most prevalent causes of asthma and allergy symptoms.
 Because dust mites are attracted to pillows and bedding, your bedroom is a sanctuary for allergens.
 Another big culprit is pet dander.
 So, if your pets hang out in your bedroom, even more allergens are accruing.
 You can reduce the number of allergens in your bedroom by washing your bedding often and using a vacuum that has a HEPA filter.
 You can take removing allergens to a new level with a whole-home air filtration system.
 A professional from C-N-O Comfort Zone can explain all your options and help you select the perfect system for your needs.
 3. Household Chemicals and Odors While you might think it’s logical to mask bad household smells with air fresheners, they can actually cause health issues—like eye, throat and lung irritation—from the chemicals they consist of.
 This is also true for other household cleaners.
 Plus, these dangers pose greater risk to children and elderly people with respiratory issues.
 These health risks are even more reason to research a Lennox® whole-home filtration system.
 The air in your house should support your health, not damage it.
 We want to offer our expertise to ensure you have the best indoor air quality possible.
 To schedule an in-home air assessment or get more information about indoor air quality, call us at 636-578-1777.
-If it’s more convenient for you, you can also schedule your appointment with us online.